Why hiring React Developers is not so easy? Let me give a short introduction to the world of IT.

 Developers love free knowledge.

-They also like to attend specific events to meet more professionals, get the news and stay tuned with all what’s coming up.
+They also like to attend specific events to meet more professionals, get the news and stay tuned with all that’s coming up.

 It’s a great way to present your work, values and culture, as well as meet the younger generation and get in touch with them.

-But on top of that, you get the army of developers just for yourself for a while.
+But on top of that, you get an army of developers just for yourself for a while.
 And that’s a huge advantage, considering this crowded job market.